Urban Studies & Planning

 Mission Statement

-The mission of the Department of Urban Studies and Planning is to prepare students, at both the undergraduate and graduate level, for professional careers in urban studies and planning.
-In addition, the department seeks to provide a broad based educational experience, set in the context of the social sciences, which contributes to the development of informed and thoughtful individuals prepared to contribute to the society at large.
-Department faculty supports the mission through teaching, research and publication, community outreach and action, and university service.
+The Department of Urban Studies and Planning prepares students, at both the undergraduate and graduate level, for professional careers in urban studies and planning.
+The department faculty supports the mission through teaching, research and publication, community outreach and University service.

 Visit our Employment Opportunities page for a list of part-time lecturer positions.